DevelopmentArc/react-indepth/patterns/higher_order_components.md

 return(<FormGroup { ...config } />);
 ```

-We take advantage of the [ES6 spred operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator) to pass in our config object to the generated JSX Element.
-In our `render()` method we create the form group `<div>` and then render out our optional label and Comoponent content.
+We take advantage of the [ES6 spred operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator) to pass in our `config` object as the props for the generated JSX Element.
+In our `render()` method we create the form group `<div>` and then render out our optional label and Component content.

 ```javascript
 render() {